Representation Bias in Data: A Survey on Identification and Resolution Techniques: An Overview of Representation Bias

 \subsubsection{Representation Rate}

-Representation rate is a metric defined in \cite{celis2020data} to identify representation bias with respect to the base rates.
+Representation rate is a metric defined in \cite{celis2020data} to identify representation bias w.r.t. the base rates.
 Base rate, also known as ``prior probability'', refers to the class probability unconditioned on any observation.
-In the existing works \cite{kleinberg2016inherent,shetiya2022fairness}, equal base rate is defined as having an equal number of objects for different subgroups in the data set.
+In the existing works \cite{kleinberg2016inherent,shetiya2022fairness}, an equal base rate is defined as having an equal number of objects for different subgroups in the data set.
 In other words, the objects in the selected set should have an equal chance of belonging to each subgroup.
 Consider data set $\dee$ with $n$ tuples and let $n_i$ be the number of tuples belonging to subgroup $i$.
 That is, for all possible subgroups $i,j$ in $\dee$, they are represented if $n_i=n_j$.